AndBoun/dungeon-1.10/README.md

 ```

 # About the Project:
+The project introduces saving and loading with text files.
+This allows you to save a state while playing the game and instantly revert to it.
+You do this in gameplay, not with flags before running the program (like in previous assignments, although these still work).

 ## Constraints:
 - All files and inputs are assumed to be valid

 ## Additional Notes
 - Loading and Saving depend you maintaining the same `object_desc.txt` and  `monster_desc.txt` files in the `rlg327` folder.
+- The loading and saving should maintain everything, but the priority queue state.
 - Press `[` to save the current state in your turn.
 - Press `]` to revert back to your saved state.
 This assumes you have a valid state saved in `state.txt`.